Courses and Credit: FAQS

 On summer & short-term programs, the number of credit hours offered will vary.
 Generally all participants on a specified program will take the same total number of credit hours.

 Upper-level undergraduates may be eligible to take graduate level courses at a foreign institution with prior approval from KU and the host institution.
-Students should review pre-requisites.
+Students should review prerequisites.

 Graduate students may be able to study abroad and take graduate-level courses abroad.
-Please speak to your academic advisor and Study Abroad & Global Engagement for more information on program options and courses available.
+Please speak to your graduate advisor and Study Abroad & Global Engagement for more information on program options and courses available.

 KU Faculty-led Programs and Internships: Students on KU faculty-led programs and internships will be graded by their instructor within the standard KU grading system.